Everyone is talking about large language models and rightfully so. Large language models are a groundbreaking technology.

 Large language models, including OpenAI's GPT-3.5, are powerful tools that can provide accurate responses to complex questions.
 However, despite their impressive capabilities, there is still a risk of inaccurate or false responses, known as "hallucination."

 This phenomenon can have serious implications in critical industries like healthcare and business operations.
 It is essential to implement safeguards such as human oversight to refine inputs and control outputs to mitigate this risk.
-Currently, many applications of large language models require human supervision to ensure reliable results.
+Currently, many applications of large language models require human supervision to ensure reliable results but one promising method that aims to fix this is grounding.

 2. Lack of enterprise context